PostHog/posthog.com/contents/blog/async-migrations.md

 To cover the latter part, we implemented the aforementioned guarantees and checks, as well as made the migration definitions closely resemble other migration systems we already have in place.

-As for users, we built a fully-fledged UI for instance admins, where they can read about the migration, update settings, trigger a run, pause or resume a migration, force a rollback, monitor status and progress, as well as get a list of errors.
+As for users, we built a fully-fledged UI for instance admins, where they can read about the migration, update settings (like default timeouts and automatic rollbacks), trigger a run, pause or resume a migration, force a rollback, monitor status and progress, as well as get a list of errors.

 We also store the ID of the query that is currently running on the database and the ID of the Celery task handling the migration, so more advanced users can go into the services themselves for additional monitoring.

 Ultimately, running a migration takes only the click of a button, but all the tools are in place for debugging issues if they come about.

 It's also worth noting that we implemented an API for migrations to check if they should even run at all on a given instance.
 This is particularly useful for preventing useless runs on fresh deploys.
-A user that deployed PostHog after the migration was introduced shouldn't need to run a migration to get from an old schema to the new schema, given they already have the new schema in place.
+A user that deployed PostHog after the migration was introduced shouldn't need to run a migration to get from an old schema to the new schema, given they already have the new schema in place (async migrations should come with corresponding changes to the original schema definitions).
 In these cases, we auto complete the migration and unblock upgrades without any user input at all.

 ## A closer look